jeanslack/Videomass/known_problems.md

 **Very Important:**
-before to start latest version of Videomass AppImage, you should install *libsdl2-2.0-0* package which is not included on some Linux distributions, i.e all releases of **Ubuntu**.
+before to start latest version of Videomass AppImage, you should install *libsdl2-2.0-0* package, which may not be installed by default in some Linux distributions, i.e all releases of **Ubuntu** it seems.
 Alternatively, you can install the *ffmpeg* package which includes *libdsl2-2.0-0* as a dependency and is required by Videomass as it is not embedded in the AppImage itself.
 Thank you!

-to install *libsdl2-2.0-0* typing: `sudo apt install libsdl2-2.0-0`
+**EDIT:** Ubuntu 16.04 needs to install the *libdsl2-2.0-0* package, because the *ffmpeg* package include *libsdl1* and not *libdsl2-2.0-0*.

-rather install *ffmpeg* which will also install *libsdl2-2.0-0*: `sudo apt install ffmpeg`
+to install *libsdl2-2.0-0* on **Ubuntu** typing: `sudo apt install libsdl2-2.0-0`

 ----
 Currently, two separate versions have been released for GTK2 and GTK3.